 "You will always be welcome in my home," Mary said.

-It was the saddest day of her life when she sat upon the cross member of a cross and looked into the same eyes as she saw when he was a baby.
+It was the saddest day of her life when she sat upon the horizontal arm of a cross and looked into the same eyes as she saw when he was a baby.
 Horribly beaten, nailed to the wood, his eyes were still filled with love.
 Her tears were rivers down her face.